DinoChiesa/Apigee-Java-Xpath/README.md

 # Java XPath Callout

-This directory contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee Edge, that performs an XPath extraction.
+This directory contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee, that performs an XPath extraction.
 This works similarly to ExtractVariables, except:

 * in this callout, the xpath itself can be specified in a variable, or a string that contains references to variables.